New Emoji and Face ID with Masks Arrive in iOS 15.4

-Apple's iOS 15.4 is now available to download on your iPhone, as the tech giant previewed at its "Peek Performance" event last week. (iOS 15.4 will come preloaded on the green iPhone 13 and iPhone 13 Pro, as well as the latest iPhone SE.)
-The operating system update brings AirTag antistalking alerts, a gender-neutral voice option for Siri, new emoji, updates to Face ID and the long-awaited Universal Control to iPhones, and the same features come to iPads via iPadOS 15.4.
+After teasing the release date at its "Peek Performance" event last week, Apple's iOS 15.4 is out and available to download on compatible iPhones.
+The new operating system update brings AirTag antistalking alerts, a gender-neutral voice option for Siri, new emoji, updates to Face ID (yes, you can now open your iPhone while wearing a mask) and the long-awaited Universal Control to iPhones.
+The same features come to iPads via iPadOS 15.4.

 As the name denotes, iOS 15.4 is the fourth major update to iOS 15, which launched with the iPhone 13 in September.
 These updates, which started with December's iOS 15.1 release, have added more features to Apple's iPhone operating system and improved existing ones. iOS 15.4 follows iOS 15.3.1, which was released last month to patch a security vulnerability in iPhones and iPads.